Alp (name)

-Alp is a Turkish masculine name meaning "hero".
+Alp is a Turkish masculine name meaning hero, brave, warrior.
 It has been used as a title, a given name, and a surname.
+The name is also used in compound names and has many varieties.

 In Proto-Turkic, it was a title used for both men and women.
 In the Khakas Turkic epic "Khuban Arig", this title represents being brave, valiant, and also having shamanic skills.
 Alps can travel between the worlds (middleworld, underworld, upperworld), talk with animals, and commune with the spirits of nature.

 Notable people with the name include: